What is Stress and How to Deal With It

 Think about what things help you cope with this load of stressors?
 What coping strategies help you at the moment to slow yourself down?
 This might be breathing techniques, or taking a break from a task, or knocking out one or two stressors by completing a task.

 Steps 1 and 2 are about managing stressors in a tangible way.
 However, sometimes it can be very overwhelming.
-That’s when you need a second person outside of the situation to help talk through possible strategies.
+That’s when you need a second person who is outside of the situation to help talk through possible strategies.

 Who do you talk to about your stress and what is going on in your head?